 Many companies are also beginning to connect with local or non-professional couriers in order to reduce delivery times by way of crowdsourced delivery.

 This makes puts a lot of pressure on smaller and medium sized companies to increase delivery times.
 To help with this situation, UPS has bought Ware2Go.
-Ware2Go allows for companies to easily The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. warehousing space to expand their inventory in new cities on-demand.
+Ware2Go allows for companies to easily purchase warehousing space to expand their inventory in new cities on-demand.

 In conjunction, UPS has also acquired Delivery Solutions.